Heartworm Treatment Overview

 The first payment is due on the day of your dog’s Heartworm Evaluation Exam.
-The second payment is due on the day of your dog’s first melarsomine injection.
-These payments will need to be made in full.
+The second payment is due on the day of your dog’s first adulticide injection.
+If you are unable to afford the treatment, please let us know.

 - Heartworm Evaluation Exam

 Heartworm tests and heartworm preventives are available at all Emancipet clinics.